PartyLich/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 So, superficially games seem well suited to OO because when trying to come up with OO designs, there are obvious "objects" that jump out at you.
-Using starbound as our example, things like "Player", "NPC", "Monster" are pretty easily understood concepts and obvious candidates for objects in our game, so lets start with these.
+Using Starbound as our example, things like "Player", "NPC", "Monster" are pretty easily understood concepts and obvious candidates for objects in our game, so lets start with these.
 We'll also include a "World" class which, like the Mario 64 example, is the basic structure of some live play arena (we're purposefully